Every business needs a website.

 “The fact is that it takes many years to be an overnight success even for internet entrepreneurs.
 Years of hard work, endurance, learning, experimenting, and many failures along the way.”

-If you want to drill deeper—and focus on the exact steps needed to navigate a website project—check out our Website Success Checklist blog post.
+If you do want to drill deeper — and focus on the exact steps needed to navigate a website project — check out our Website Success Checklist blog post.

-Meantime we’d love to hear your experience of website myths.
-Have you seen any of these myths play out?
-Have you busted any other website myths?
+In the meantime, we’d love to hear your thoughts on these Website Myths.
+Have you seen any of these play out in your own work?
+Is there a big one we might have missed?
 Let us know in the comments below.